danscava/gamemanager/README.md

 ### Web
 You can access the web ui at: https://localhost:5002/
 \
 The web ui runs on port 5002.
-Unfortunately, the web interface is still incomplete, you cannot add/edit/remove friends, you can only do this with games, including lending and returningg.
+Unfortunately, the web interface is still incomplete.
+Currently, you cannot add/edit/remove friends, but you can do this with games, including lending and returning.
 ##
 ### MySQL
 If needed, the database **gamemanager** can be accessed on port 3306, using the following credentials: